-David Carroll is known for challenging the infamous Cambridge Analytica in UK courts in a consequential quest to recover his voter file using European data protection laws, resulting in a criminal conviction.
-Featured in the documentary The Great Hack (2019, Netflix), his writing on this work has appeared in WIRED, The Guardian, Motherboard, Quartz, and The Boston Review.
-He is on the senior faculty at The New School as an associate professor of media design at Parsons School of Design teaching in the graduate programs.
+David Carroll is known for challenging the infamous Cambridge Analytica in United Kingdom courts in a consequential quest to recover his voter file using European data protection laws, resulting in a criminal conviction.
+Featured in the documentary The Great Hack (2019, Netflix), his writing on this work has appeared in WIRED, the Guardian, Motherboard, Quartz, and the Boston Review.
+He is on the senior faculty at the New School as an associate professor of media design at Parsons School of Design teaching in the graduate programs.

-Jessica Dheere is Deputy Director of Ranking Digital Rights (rankingdigitalrights.org) at New America.
-She is founder, former executive director, and board member of SMEX (smex.org), the Middle East’s leading digital rights research and advocacy organization.
-As a 2018–19 research fellow at the Berkman Klein Center for Internet & Society, she launched the CYRILLA Collaborative (cyrilla.org), which maps global digital rights-related law and case law.
+Jessica Dheere is deputy director of Ranking Digital Rights at New America.
+She is founder, former executive director, and board member of Social Media Exchange (SMEX), the Middle East’s leading digital rights research and advocacy organization.
+As a 2018–2019 research fellow at the Berkman Klein Center for Internet & Society, she launched the Cyberrights Research Initiative and Localized Legal Almanac (CYRILLA) Collaborative, which maps global digital rights-related law and case law.
 She is also a Technology and Human Rights Fellow at Harvard’s Carr Center for Human Rights Policy.
 Jessica has presented at the Internet Governance Forum, the Milton Wolf Seminar on Media and Diplomacy, RightsCon, and the International Journalism Festival, among other international internet policy events.
 Her recent publications include “Misguiding Multistakeholderism: A Nongovernmental Perspective on the Arab IGF,” and a legal research methodology for locating digital rights-related law in national legal frameworks.
 She is a member of the inaugural Advisory Network to the Freedom Online Coalition and co-chair of the policy committee of the Global Network Initiative.
-She earned her A.B. from Princeton University and her master’s in media studies from the New School in New York City.
+She earned her AB from Princeton University and her master’s in media studies from the New School in New York City.

 Ambassador Eileen Donahoe

-Eileen Donahoe is Executive Director of the Global Digital Policy Incubator (GDPI) at Stanford University’s Cyber Policy Center.
+Eileen Donahoe is executive director of the Global Digital Policy Incubator (GDPI) at Stanford University’s Cyber Policy Center.
 GDPI is a global multi-stakeholder collaboration hub for digital policy development.
-Eileen’s current research focuses on human rights implications of artificial intelligence and governance challenges associated with the digitization of society.
-She served as the first US Ambassador to the United Nations' Human Rights Council in Geneva, during the Obama Administration.
-After leaving government, she was Director of Global Affairs at Human Rights Watch where she represented the organization worldwide on human rights foreign policy, with a special emphasis on digital rights, cybersecurity, and internet governance.
+Eileen’s current research focuses on human rights implications of artificial intelligence and governance challenges associated with digitization of society.
+She served as the first US Ambassador to the United Nations Human Rights Council in Geneva, during the Obama Administration.
+After leaving government, she was director of global affairs at Human Rights Watch where she represented the organization worldwide on human rights foreign policy, with special emphasis on digital rights, cybersecurity, and internet governance.
 Earlier in her career, she was a technology litigator at Fenwick & West in Silicon Valley.
-Eileen serves as a member of the Board of Directors of the National Endowment for Democracy; the World Economic Forum Council on the Future of Digital Economy; the University of Essex Advisory Board on Human Rights, Big Data and Technology; National Democratic Institute’s (NDI) Designing for Democracy Advisory Board; and the Freedom Online Coalition Advisory Network.
-She also serves on the Dartmouth College Board of Trustees and is a Distinguished Fellow at the Center for International Governance Innovation.
+Eileen serves as a member of the Board of Directors of the National Endowment for Democracy; the World Economic Forum Council on the Future of Digital Economy; the University of Essex Advisory Board on Human Rights, Big Data and Technology; the National Democratic Institute’s (NDI) Designing for Democracy Advisory Board; and the Freedom Online Coalition Advisory Network.
+She also serves on the Dartmouth College Board of Trustees and is a distinguished fellow at the Center for International Governance Innovation.
 She is a member of the Council on Foreign Relations.
-She holds a BA from Dartmouth, a JD from Stanford Law School, an MA in East Asian Studies from Stanford, an MTS from Harvard, and a PhD in Ethics and Social Theory from the Graduate Theological Union cooperative program with UC Berkeley.
+She holds a BA from Dartmouth, a JD from Stanford Law School, an MA in East Asian Studies from Stanford, an MTS from Harvard, and a PhD in Ethics and Social Theory from the Graduate Theological Union cooperative program with University of California Berkeley.